brandonmailhiot/SynthJS/README.md

 ### Note duration
 A note's duration is the relative amount of time it is played, known as a subdivision.
-The names of common subdivisions are abbreviated in Offbeat as follows:
+The names of common subdivisions are abbreviated as follows:

 * ts = thirty-second
 * s = sixteenth